 Be a good person- it’s as simple as that.
 Throughout the years of my schooling, I watched people who did bad things or were mean to others receive bad karma.
 Believe in it or not, but somehow being kind always seems to pay off.
 Besides, why not?
 The world could always use a little more kindness.
 Also, being honest is a must- if you do something like cheating or lying, be warned that it’ll come back to bite you.
 A possible valedictorian candidate at my school had made it to the final round, when it was revealed that he had cheated on his physics test in grade 11, and then after that there was no more valedictorian prospects for him.

-If other people are pushing jokes a bit too far, or making fun of you a bit too much so that it hurts and bothers you, don’t just sit there… politely defend yourself.
+If other people are pushing jokes a bit too far, or making fun of you to the extent that it hurts and bothers you, don’t just sit there and let yourself be bullied… politely defend yourself.
 There’s nothing worse than being the punching bag of a group of people, even if they seem like your friends.
-Also, if something happened and it’s really bothering you, talk to someone about it, no matter how small it seems to be.
+Also, if something happened and it’s really bothering you, talk to someone about it, no matter how small or petty you think it is.
 This is a lesson I learned too late in my opinion, because it would have came in handy on many other occasions.
 It’s always hard to open up to people, but the feeling of peace that many of us experience after doing so makes it more than worth it.

-My mom told me this rule of thumb when I was young, and it has saved me countless incidents.
-Whether it be asking the bus driver when the right stop was, asking for extensions, asking for clarifications about schoolwork, asking people for favours, or even asking people to hang out, questions truly pay off.
+My mom told me this rule of thumb when I was young, and it has saved me during countless incidents.
+Whether it be asking the bus driver when the right stop was, asking for extensions on school projects, asking for clarifications about schoolwork, asking people for favours, or even asking people to hang out, questions truly pay off.
 You’d be surprised how much the answer is something you want to hear!
 Also, here’s a tip: when asking questions, think carefully- successful people ask the right questions!

 Sometimes, we as students get so caught up in the workload of high school and life that we forget that our years of formal education are some of the most special in our lives.
 Perhaps it seems like you have mountains of work that you don’t even want to touch, but take a step back, and realize that right now you are basically living a life free of the worser type of stress.
-Stressing about taxes, bills, mortgages, who’s gonna put three meals a day on your family’s plates.. as first-world students, we live a very privileged and fortunate lifestyle.
+Stressing about taxes, bills, mortgages, who’s going to put three meals a day on your family’s plates..the fact is, as first-world students, we live a very privileged and fortunate lifestyle.
 So enjoy it!
-Make sure you spend time with your friends and family, sit back and appreciate everything you have once in a while, and acknowledge that those seemingly boring classes only happen when they happen!
+Make sure you spend time with your friends and family while you can, sit back and appreciate everything you have once in a while, and acknowledge that those seemingly boring classes only happen when they happen!
 Already, some of my classroom memories are beginning to feel nostalgic…

-School trips (and I mean the week-long trips, not field trips) moved my high school experience up a notch.
+School trips (and I mean the week-long trips, not day field trips) moved my high school experience from good to unforgettable.
 Oftentimes, specific clubs/courses will offer the opportunity for you to travel with a select group of students inside or even outside of the country.
 These trips are truly special, but you won’t know how life-changing they are till you try!
 Whether it be a model UN trip, Sports trip, debate trip, business trip, or exchange program, I highly recommend jumping at the opportunity to travel with your peers.

 Well, there it is– my mini reflection on the first chapter of life.
-12 extra lessons that weren’t taught in any school curriculum, but ones that I’ll continue to be mindful of as life goes on.
+12 extra lessons that weren’t taught in any school curriculum, but ones that will remain in my heart as life goes on.